gremo/nest-winston/README.md

 ### 1.6.x to 1.7

-- The exported type `NestLikeConsoleFormatOptions` has slightly changed: `prettyPrint` is now optional and `colors` has been added
+- The exported type `NestLikeConsoleFormatOptions` has slightly changed: `prettyPrint` is now optional and `colors` has been added.
+- The `nestLike` formatter has the new `colors` option: if not provided, colors will be used according to Nest "approach" (disabled if env variable `process.env.NO_COLOR` is defined).
+Before output was always colorized.